+a 40.00% objective of the under-represented sex in non-executive board-member positions in publicly listed companies, with exceptions for small and medium enterprises.
 The proposed directive is supported by the European Parliament and by most member states and continues to be discussed in the Council of the European Union.
-As a matter of fact, at the European Union level, the share of women on the boards of large publicly listed companies has risen from 11.9 % in October 2010 to 23.9 % in October 2016.
+As a matter of fact, at the European Union level, the share of women on the boards of large publicly listed companies has risen from 11.90% in October 2010 to 23.90% in October 2016 according to the European Institute for Gender Equality.